One of the biggest struggles for cat owners is finding a bowl that their feline will drink from.

 Due to this, large, shallow bowls seem to be most preferred.

 There's no shortage of reasons why your cat may not be drinking out of their bowl, but what can you do about it?
-In addition to fixing the issues mentioned above, you might have to test our several water bowls for your cat to see which they like best.
+In addition to fixing the issues mentioned above, you might have to test several water bowls for your cat to see which they like best.
 If your cat refuses to drink still water out of a tradition bowl, there are a number of fountain water bowls you can try.

 We know that finding a solution that will ensure your cat drinks enough is stressful, but if you persevere we know you'll find it!
+Unfortunately, your cat's lack of water consumption could be a medical issue.
+Hopefully it's just a water bowl preference, but if your cat is showing signs of dehydration, seek professional help for your fur baby.

 Do you have a cat that is picky with water?
 What was your water bowl solution?
 Let us know in the comments!